MazenShebeta/MazenShebeta/README.md

 A software engineer with a focus on system architecture and software optimization.
 I am ready to contribute in collaborative environments and am keen to learn more in a dynamic organization committed to excellence.
 * Backend: NodeJS, Flask
-* Databases: MongoDB, Mysql
+* Databases: MongoDB, PostgreSQL
-* Frontend: Reactjs
+* Frontend: React, SolidJS

 ## Some facts: